nassimelhommani6/nassimelhommani6/README.md

 ## Hi, Im Nassim  👋

-I'm a passionate Data Analyst from Canada with a technical background, holding a Master of Science in Quality Analysis Engineering from Hassan I University and a Master of Engineering in Environmental Engineering from Ottawa University.
+I'm a passionate Microsoft Certified Data Analyst from Canada with a technical background, holding a Master of Science in Quality Analysis Engineering from Hassan I University and a Master of Engineering in Environmental Engineering from Ottawa University.
 With 5 years of experience in the Chemical, Manufacturing, and IT Customer Services industries, I've played roles such as Laboratory Analyst, Quality Engineer, and Data Analyst.

 ## 💻 Data Analyst & Science Projects:
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" />